 - Get 7 or more hours of sleep per night (for people ages 18–60).

 - Wake up and go to bed at about the same time each day.

 - Keep the bedroom dark, quiet, and at a comfortable temperature.

 - Get physical activity during the day.

 - Avoid alcohol, large meals, and caffeine before bedtime.

-The best way to manage MS symptoms and slow disease progression is to follow the treatment plan recommended by your doctor and healthcare team.
+The best way to manage MS symptoms and slow disease progression is to follow the treatment plan recommended by a doctor and healthcare team.